-PLEASE NOTE: This outline is tentative, and there may be changes during the quarter.
+PLEASE NOTE: This schedule is subject to change during the quarter.
 Any changes will be announced in-class and on Canvas.
 You will then have to view/download an updated schedule to identify the correct content for the weekly quiz.